Valeri-afk/ui-framework/docs/ROADMAP.md

 - Measure/Arrange contract is stable.
 - Content-box / border-box semantics are defined.
 - Parent-child layout constraints are predictable.
-- Layout invalidation is defined.
+- Layout invalidation semantics are defined.
 - StackPanel works correctly.
 - Grid works correctly.
 - Alignment and positioning semantics are defined.
 - Absolute positioning does not violate runtime ownership rules.
+- Layout does not bypass NodeTree lifecycle and mutation invariants.

 ---